kubernetes/enhancements/keps/sig-auth/1688-dynamic-authentication-config/README.md

 A good summary is probably at least a paragraph in length.
 -->

-Authentication is Kubernetes is quite flexible and unopinionated.
+Authentication in Kubernetes is quite flexible and unopinionated.
 There is no requirement for the API server to understand where an identity originates from.
 The API server supports a variety of command line flags that enable authentication via x509 certificates, OpenID Connect ID tokens, arbitrary bearer tokens via a